borkshop/kni/README.md

 [HACKNI]: HACKNI.md

 Use npm to install and run kni.
 The kni command line requires Node.js version 4 or greater.
+Use a major version of kni explicitly.

 ```
-$ nvm use 4
-$ npm install kni
+$ npm install kni@3
 $ PATH=$(pwd)/node_modules/.bin:$PATH
 $ kni
 ```